GENERAL CONDITIONS OF CARRIAGE

-In compliance with the applicable fare rules each Passenger (excluding Infants aged from 0 to not yet 2 who do not have any authorized Baggage) may check in one Baggage up to a maximum weight of 15 kg for charter flights and 20 kg for scheduled flights, with overall dimensions complying with the check-in standards.
+In compliance with the applicable fare rules each Passenger (excluding Infants aged from 0 to not yet 2 who do not have any authorized Baggage) may check in one Baggage up to a maximum weight of 20 kg, with overall dimensions complying with the check-in standards.

 The transport of extra kilograms of Checked Baggage on scheduled flights may be purchased during the flight booking phase on the Website of the Carrier or through the Booking Office, whereas for charter flights they may be purchased only at the airport.

 The Carrier shall not be responsible for fragile or perishable goods, money, jewels, silverware and precious metals in general, high-tech items, designer garments or objects, leather or fur goods, valuable papers, stocks and shares or other such marketable documents, as well as business or office documents, samples, passports or other such identity documents contained in the Checked Baggage, and shall not be liable for slight damages to the exterior surface of the Baggage (such as, by way of example and without limitation, stains or scratches deriving from their intended use) or damages due to water on non-waterproof Baggage.
 Passengers may protect themselves by taking out a separate insurance policy with special declaration covering the value of the items contained in Checked Baggage.